Victor-Kola/pinterest-data-pipeline210/README.md

 - Successfully send data to the API endpoint by using the invoke URL

+### Setting up Databricks
+- Mount the S3 Bucket to Databricks
+- Read through the files to create data tables.

 ### Prerequisites
 - AWS Account
 - Access to AWS Management Console
 - Basic knowledge of Amazon EC2, MSK, and Apache Kafka
+- Access to Databricks

 ### Setting Up the EC2 Instance
 1. Log into the AWS Management Console.